Open-EO/openeo.org/documentation/1.0/developers/arch.md

 # Architecture

-The openEO API defines a language how clients communicate to back-ends in order to analyze large Earth observation datasets.
+The openEO API defines a language for how clients communicate to back-ends in order to analyze large Earth observation datasets.
 The API will be implemented by drivers for specific back-ends.
 Some first architecture considerations are listed below.

 1. The openEO API is a contract between clients and back-ends that describes the communication only
 2. Each back-end runs its own API instance including the specific back-end driver.
 There is no API instance that runs more than one driver.